ASU-EGR314-2025-S-305/ASU-EGR314-2025-S-305.github.io/docs/ideation.md

 Our group chose to create a this because it will show that.

 ## **Conclusion**
-Conclude with the impact of these ideas on the project's development and future steps.
 The goal of the project is to provide a device that can help teach students all types of sciences and give them a head start if they are heading toward the engineering route.
 We are supposed to create an impact on the audience and help them engage in a STEM learning experience.
 The brainstorming of the devices that could help engage students can help show them a wide variety of STEM-related topics.
 The topics can range from understanding science topics better to a headstart toward robotics, and many other topics.
 These devices will also be very engaging so that users can easily figure out how they work.
 The goal is to provide a learning experience more than anything and help the user better understand the topic they are learning.
 As for the future